android606/ultimate_mcp_server_windows/README.md

 **Example workflow:**

 1. Claude identifies that a document needs to be summarized (an expensive operation with Claude)
-2. Claude delegates this task to LLM Gateway via MCP tools
+2. Claude delegates this task to Ultimate MCP Server via MCP tools
-3. LLM Gateway routes the summarization task to Gemini Flash (10-20x cheaper than Claude)
+3. Ultimate MCP Server routes the summarization task to Gemini Flash (10-20x cheaper than Claude)
 4. The summary is returned to Claude for higher-level reasoning and decision-making
 5. Claude can then focus its capabilities on tasks that truly require its intelligence

 This delegation pattern can save 70-90% on API costs while maintaining output quality.

-## Why Use LLM Gateway?
+## Why Use Ultimate MCP Server?

 ### 🔄 AI-to-AI Task Delegation